leontyevdv/nakama-playground/README.md

 - Separate business logic from the Nakama implementation details
 - Create layers (such as Controller/Service/Repository) or a hexagonal architecture where the business logic is a core whereas DB and Nakama are outgoing and incoming ports
+- Externalize configuration
+- Store and request all credentials from a secret vault